CILP/blog-post-api/README.md

 ```

 ## Test the API
-Note: You need to have running the api
+Note: You need to have running the api,
 Open a terminal or cmd and type
 ```
 $ npm test